Triplet oxygen

-Triplet oxygen, ^{3}O_{2}, refers to the S = 1 electronic ground state of molecular oxygen (dioxygen).
+Triplet oxygen, ^{3}O2, refers to the S = 1 electronic ground state of molecular oxygen (dioxygen).
 Molecules of triplet oxygen contain two unpaired electrons, making triplet oxygen an unusual example of a stable and commonly encountered diradical: it is more stable as a triplet than a singlet.
 According to molecular orbital theory, the electron configuration of triplet oxygen has two electrons occupying two π molecular orbitals (MOs) of equal energy (that is, degenerate MOs).
 In accordance with Hund's rules, they remain unpaired and spin-parallel, which accounts for the paramagnetism of molecular oxygen.
 These half-filled orbitals are antibonding in character, reducing the overall bond order of the molecule to 2 from the maximum value of 3 that would occur when these antibonding orbitals remain fully unoccupied, as in dinitrogen.
-The molecular term symbol for triplet oxygen is ^{3}Σ.
+The molecular term symbol for triplet oxygen is ^{3}.

 Spin

 The valence orbitals of molecular oxygen (middle); in the ground state, the electrons in the π* orbitals have their spins parallel.

-The s = spins of the two electrons in degenerate orbitals gives rise to 2 × 2 = 4 independent spin states in total.
+The s = spins of the two electrons in degenerate orbitals gives rise to 2×2 = 4 independent spin states in total.
 Exchange interaction splits these into a singlet state (total spin S = 0) and a set of 3 degenerate triplet states (S = 1).
 In agreement with Hund's rules, the triplet states are energetically more favorable, and correspond to the ground state of the molecule with a total electron spin of S = 1.
 Excitation to the S = 0 state results in much more reactive, metastable singlet oxygen.